Pari-Mutuel Betting 1965

 Montana was the first to legalize keno and video gambling machines (card games including poker) in bars.
-Fantasy sports and sports betting are only permitted when run by the Montana Lottery.
+Fantasy sports and sports betting are only permitted when run by Montana’s Lottery.

 The term ‘casino’ is a loose term in Montana that refers to any establishment with up to 20 licensed video gambling machines.
 Tribal casinos are also available in the state.
-Interestingly, table games, including blackjack, craps, and roulette, are not legal in the state.
+Interestingly, table games, including blackjack, craps, and roulette, are not legal in the state, although Bingo games are.

 The Montana Lottery started with scratch tickets, followed by state draws such as Montana Millionaire and multistate draws like Powerball and Mega Millions.
 Tickets are sold through over 1,000 authorized retailers in the state but cannot be purchased online.
 The state lottery also offers fantasy sports wagering and sports wagering.
 Sports Bet Montana provides an iOS and Android app for sports betting.